-Play Spades online at Anytime Games for a fast, relaxing, and fun diversion!
+Play Spades card game online at Anytime Games for a fast, relaxing, and fun diversion!

 Spades Rules Briefly Explained

 Want to play Spades, a fast, fun, and exciting card game?
 If so, you'll need to rustle up three more players.
 That's because, in Spades, there are usually two teams with two players on each team.